The Olive Tree Free Pentecostal Church Wembury Is Established on the Rock Christ Jesus

 Sing, O my soul, in thy gladness,

-This is the Saviour for me.
+This is the Savior for me.
+[Chorus]

 Our Privacy statement